aniket32/DFO_DA-RAN/README.md

 Run the DFO DA-RAN.py file to generate csv and txt files needed for 2D plot Run the PLOT_2D.py to generate the final plots

+DFO_DA-RAN_flaws.py is the implementation with inter-drone coverage, where all users inside the coverage region is covered but the users covered may experience some interference in their connection.

+DFO_DA-RAN_PPP.py is an updated version of DA-RAN where the users have been distributed using Poisson Point Process(PPP) method, this was added ona later date, all experiments and evaluation were done using DFO_DA-RAN.py where the users are distributed randomly.

 Future work:

-Implement power constraints and Trajectory Planning and Resource Allocation(TP-RA)
+Implement power constraints, Trajectory Planning and Resource Allocation(TP-RA), ability to chain drones, ability to hanover drone based on better position instead of removing the drones the overlap etc.